The Earth Observation Group

 has long created night-lights maps of Earth by combining satellite data, which this site aims to make available using Google Maps' API

 while Google doesn't incorporate this into their own offer.

 Until 2011 saw the launch of a new satellite, these night-lights mosaic pictures relied on technology from the 1970s (see "2010" below).
 In 2012, NASA 'beautified' a mosaic of the new satellite's images by colouring them yellow and putting them on a blue daytime background (see "2012").
 While NASA's picture shows even villages' lights, subtle differences in cities are lost.
-Hence, the more up-to-date imagery (see "2015") was converted with a different brightness mapping.
+Hence, the more up-to-date imagery (see "2015" and "2017") was converted with a different brightness mappings.

 Make your choice using the following example pictures showing the eastern Mediterranean and the south-west of London:

 By the way, the NGDC's EOG also allows you to download very recent night-time mosaic pictures